 Hi, I'm Alice.

-I'm a senior product design manager at Meta in New York City, supporting the teams that work on Instagram DMs.
+I'm a senior product design manager at Meta in New York City, currently focused on enabling contextual AI experiences in chats on Messenger.

 In my spare time, I work on Electropath and mentor product designers.